RMLio/matey/README.md

 You can use `browserify` from within the project's root directory to bundle up the code and its dependencies, so you can include it into your HTML code.
-The example in the folder `examples/with_require` used the following command to bundle the code up into `examples/with_require/bundle.js`:
+The example in the folder `examples/with_bundler` used the following command to bundle the code up into `examples/with_with_bundler/bundle.js`:

 ```
-browserify examples/with_require/init.js -t urify/transform -t brfs -t browserify-css | uglifyjs > examples/with_require/bundle.js
+browserify examples/with_bundler/init.js -t urify/transform -t brfs -t browserify-css --minify=true | terser > examples/with_bundler/bundle.js
 ```

 The browserify transformations used in the example are necessary for Matey to work.